 - Cause less interference with garbage trucks

-- Permit access to underground hydro, telephone, and sewer lines for maintenance and emergencies
+- Permit access to underground hydro, telephone, and sewer lines for maintenance or new installations, as well as emergencies

 - Reduce the amount of time and money we spend on trimming encroaching plants

 - Give the community more control over how the public boulevards look